launchdarkly/ios-client-sdk/MigrationGuide.md

 ### Multiple Environments
 Version 3.0.0 does not support multiple environments.
 If you use version 2.14.0 or later and set LDConfig's `secondaryMobileKeys` you will not be able to migrate to version 3.0.0.
 Multiple Environments will be added in a future release to the Swift SDK.

+### Swift Version
+Version 3.0.0 is built on Swift 4.2 using Xcode 10.
+The SDK will not build using previous Swift versions, and therefore you must use Xcode 10 or later to build.

 [API Differences from v2.x](#api-differences-from-v2x) lists all of the changes to the API.

 ## Migration Steps